deepmodeling/tbplas/doc/source/publication.rst

 Publications
 ============

-This list summarizes the research articles published utilizing TBPLaS.
+This list summarizes the research articles published utilizing TBPLaS or its earlier version Tipsi since 2015.

 Moiré superlattices
 -------------------